-- Risk management (permit to work, Job Safety Analysis [JSA]);
+- risk management (permit to work, Job Safety Analysis [JSA]);

-- Marine safety; and
+- marine safety;

-- Occupational hygiene (e.g. PPE).
+- occupational hygiene (PPE).

 All personnel should be aware of the limitations and safe operating procedures of all equipment used in the response operation.
 This should, where necessary, involve a risk assessment and the development of a site-specific health and safety plan, including details for induction and briefing procedures.
 Examples of hazards to be considered are: